 The International Space Station is in low Earth orbit, spinning around the globe a mere 400 km above the surface of the earth.
 It is in the thermosphere, a layer of the atmosphere that, perhaps surprisingly, is not completely devoid of atmospheric molecules.
-Other human-made satellites find themselves located much further, and their successful operation depends on being able to operate in the high vacuum of outer space.
+Other human-made satellites find themselves located in much higher orbits, or even outside the earths gravitational influence, and their successful operation depends on being able to operate in the high vacuum of outer space.

-Scientists, researchers and engineers that design and build the equipment that is used at the various distances beyond the surface of Earth require a way to test that equipment while on the Earth’s surface.
+Scientists, researchers, and engineers that design and build the equipment that is used at the various distances beyond the surface of Earth require a way to test that equipment while still on the Earth’s surface.

 Angstrom Engineering’s space simulation systems gives those creating technology destined for space, or those studying how low pressure environments affect matter in general, the environment necessary to successfully test and complete their work.
 They get accurate information on how their components will work under different pressures and temperatures.
 It is, of course, crucial that all components used in upper atmosphere and outer space environments undergo rigorous testing to ensure they will stand up to the strain of these extreme conditions.

 Two of the key elements required to simulate the environment outside of our atmosphere are advanced pressure and temperature controls.
 To achieve pressure control, Angstrom’s vacuum engineers designed a pressure vessel capable of reaching high vacuum using cryogenic or turbo-molecular pumps in conjunction with a mechanical roughing pump.
 The temperature control system involves a combination of actively heated and cooled surfaces along with the use of solar selective coatings to absorb excess radiation and remove it from the system.
 Angstrom has achieved impressive temperature ramping, while also successfully managing to maintain temperature stability within the parameters set out by the user.